hyperledger/fabric-samples/docs/fabric-samples-ci.md

 We use scripted pipeline syntax with groovy and shell scripts.
 Also, we use global shared library scripts which are placed in https://github.com/hyperledger/ci-management/tree/master/vars.
 Try to leverage these common functions in your code.
-All you have to do is, undestand the pipeline flow of the tests and conditions, add more stages as mentioned in the existing Jenkinsfile.
+All you have to do is, understand the pipeline flow of the tests and conditions, add more stages as mentioned in the existing Jenkinsfile.

 #### How will I get build failure notifications?

-On every merge failure, we send build failure email notications to the submitter of the patchset and sends the build details to the Rocket Chat **jenkins-robot** channel.
+On every merge failure, we send build failure email notifications to the submitter of the patchset and sends the build details to the Rocket Chat **jenkins-robot** channel.
 Check the result here https://chat.hyperledger.org/channel/jenkins-robot

 #### What steps I have to modify when I create a new branch from master?

-As the Jenkinsfile is completely parametrzed, you no need to modify anything in the Jenkinsfile but you may endup modifying **ci.properties** file with the appropirate Base Versions, Baseimage versions etc... in the new branch.
+As the Jenkinsfile is completely parameterized, you no need to modify anything in the Jenkinsfile but you may endup modifying **ci.properties** file with the appropriate Base Versions, Baseimage versions etc... in the new branch.
 We suggest you to modify this file immediately after you create a new branch to avoid running tests on older versions.